UN helicopter carrying 8 shot down by rebels in Congo's east

 Congo’s forces and the U.N. are searching for the helicopter and potential survivors, the army said.

+Pakistan’s military issued a statement with the names of the six officers and soldiers on the helicopter, saying they “have embraced martyrdom.”

+“Pakistan has always played a pivotal role as responsible member of the international community to help realize ideals of global peace and security through” U.N. peacekeeping missions, the statement said.

-Eastern Congo is prone to insecurity as there are several armed groups vying for control of mineral-rich territory lands.
-In 2012 the M23 rebels controlled large areas of eastern Congo, including the provincial capital Goma.
+Eastern Congo is prone to insecurity as several armed groups are vying for control its mineral-rich lands.
+In 2012 the M23 rebels controlled large areas of eastern Congo, including the provincial capital of Goma.
 The rebels were eventually pushed from eastern Congo into Uganda and Rwanda in 2013 by Congolese and United Nations forces.

 Despite ongoing efforts to disarm the group, M23 rebels have recently increased their attacks in the region.